How did people respond passing laws?

 history of South Africa.
 Under the Group Areas Act (1950) the cities and towns of South Africa were divided into segregated residential and business areas.
 Thousands of Coloureds, Blacks, and Indians were removed from areas classified for white occupation.
 The Group Areas Act and the Land Acts maintained residential segregation.

-READ ALSO: What is a planar molecule?
+READ ALSO: What is the graph GRT Crypto?

 What were the effects of apartheid in South Africa?